scattering/RAG-ICP-CLUSTERING/README.md

 Then you should be ready to use the tools in the Open-Webui interface, and toggling them to activate, allowing you to prompt them.

+There are videos showing how each tool works, along with prompt examples that can be used to validate if your tools are working correctly.
+These videos are located under the "Documentation" folder, along with slides and poster about this project.